pmcharrison/psynet-mirror/docs/implementations/imitation_chains.rst

    may alternatively return a list of :class:`~psynet.timeline.Page` objects.
    In this case, the user is responsible for ensuring that the final page returns the appropriate ``answer``.
-   The user must also set the prespecify the number of pages in the :attr:`~psynet.trial.imitation_chain.ImitationChainTrial.num_pages` attribute.
+   The user should also specify an estimated number of pages in the :attr:`~psynet.trial.imitation_chain.ImitationChainTrial.num_pages` attribute.

 .. automodule:: psynet.trial.imitation_chain
     :show-inheritance:
     :members: